 From this exercise, it should become clear that hiding infinitely many derivatives into integrals with non-trivial kernels such as \Eq{ker}, or to transfer part of these derivatives onto the scalar potential and then converting them into integral operators, does not help in solving the Cauchy problem, since the two formulations are equivalent (on the space of real analytic functions \cite{MoZ}).
 In \cite{CMN3}, we complement this no-go result with its way out: If the kernel $F$ can be found by solving some finite-order differential equation extra with respect to the dynamical equations, then its contribution to the Cauchy problem becomes under full control.

 The novelty brought in by the diffusion-equation method is that it allows one to go beyond the free theory and count the extra number of initial conditions.
-Surprisingly, in the scalar-field case this number is two, which sums to the two initial conditions of the free theory for a total of four.
-This result goes against the belief, implicitly endorsed in some literature, that the information from the free theory is complete.
-In particular, when one says that the number of initial conditions for solving the Cauchy problem of the theory \Eq{fac} is two, one should specify that this is true only for the free, perturbative case.
+Surprisingly, in the scalar-field case this number is zero and there are no extra initial conditions with respect to the free theory.